 - Africa gap year programs

-Now, besides the cultural shock, you might feel a disturbance when it comes to your sleeping habits due to jetlag when you first arrive.
+You your sleeping habits change due to jetlag when you first arrive.
 First, you will be on a different continent, and depending on your destination, you may also be in a different hemisphere.
 For example, if you live in London but book a trip to Cape Town (the capital city of South Africa), you’ll be traveling from one hemisphere to another so jetlag can be an issue.